I’ve gotten this question a lot and in many varieties: What Disney hotels are best for the Walt Disney World Marathon

 After staying at eight different Walt Disney World Resorts and three off-property Orlando hotels, I don’t think I could choose a single favorite overall.

 For the Walt Disney World Marathon Weekend, my personal top pick is Disney’s Contemporary Resort & Bay Lake Tower because of proximity to the monorail, half marathon and marathon courses for spectators and the pool beside Bay Lake.
 But your top pick might be completely different for varying reasons.

 Certainly, I’d choose another Disney hotel for other runDisney races.
 For Disney Wine & Dine Half Marathon I’d rather be on the BoardWalk at Disney’s Yacht & Beach Club Resorts or Disney’s BoardWalk Inn.
 But I’ll leave those for another post.

 What hotel is best for you at Walt Disney World Marathon Weekend really depends on what you want to get out of your runDisney experience.

 As mentioned above, runDisney offered me a complimentary room at four of the eight Disney hotels at which I’ve stayed.
-My four favorite pool mentions?
-I paid for my stay at two of those properties—JW Marriott and Bay Lake Tower at Disney’s Contemporary Resort—and Disney gave me a complimentary room at the other two—Disney’s Yacht Club Resort and Disney’s Animal Kingdom Lodge.
+My six favorite pool mentions?
+I paid for my stay at four of those properties and Disney gave me a complimentary room at the other two.
 Other hotels where Disney comped my stay didn’t make my list of best pools.
 I firmly believe in being honest about my experiences, regardless of any freebies I receive.
+Seriously.
 Read my Disclosure Policy for more.